Geoffy1/alx-airbnb-database/database-adv-script/README.md

     * **Note:** Standard SQL `FULL OUTER JOIN` syntax is provided, along with a common `LEFT JOIN` + `UNION ALL` + `RIGHT JOIN` workaround for MySQL, which does not natively support `FULL OUTER JOIN`.

 These queries help master the fundamental concepts and practical application of SQL joins for efficient data retrieval from relational databases.

+# Advanced SQL Queries - Subqueries

+This directory contains SQL scripts demonstrating the use of subqueries, both non-correlated and correlated, as part of the "Unleashing Advanced Querying Power" project for the ALX Airbnb Database Module.

+## `subqueries.sql`

+This file includes the following complex queries:

+1.  **Non-Correlated Subquery: Properties with Average Rating > 4.0**
+    * **Objective:** Identify properties that have received an average rating higher than 4.0.
+    * **Description:** The inner subquery calculates the average rating for each property independently and filters for those meeting the criteria.
+The outer query then retrieves the details of these properties.
+This subquery is "non-correlated" because it does not depend on rows from the outer query for its execution.
+    * **Tables Involved:** `Property`, `Review`

+2.  **Correlated Subquery: Users with More Than 3 Bookings**
+    * **Objective:** Find users who have made more than three bookings.
+    * **Description:** The inner subquery counts the number of bookings for each `user_id` passed from the outer query's `User` table.
+This subquery is "correlated" because its execution depends on values (`U.user_id`) from the outer query, making it re-evaluate for each row processed by the outer query.
+    * **Tables Involved:** `User`, `Booking`

+Illustrate how subqueries can be effectively used for advanced data filtering and analysis where conditions rely on aggregate results or row-by-row comparisons.